pierre-rouleau/usrhome/readme.rst

                                    Internally also set the shell variable USRHOME_DESKTOP which can later be used inside shell scripts.

+                                   - Implemented in: `usrhome/ibin/setfor-alias`_ as a shell function.

 ``info-prompt [-q]``               Print information about shell's prompt controlling variables.
                                    By default it prints the values of all variables.
 With the ``-q`` option it only prints the values of the ``USRHOME_PROMPT_MODEL``
                                    and ``USRHOME_PROMPT_MODEL_OVERRIDE`` values.
 The first one
                                    shows the value of the default prompt mode, the second one, if set, is the model of the current prompt, overriding the default.

+                                   - Implemented in: `usrhome/ibin/setfor-alias`_ as a shell function.

 ``info-rosetta2``                  Available on macOS only.
 Checks whether `Rosetta 2`_ is installed
                                    and prints info about it.

+                                   - Implemented in: `usrhome/ibin/setfor-alias`_ as a shell function.

 ``info-shell-special-var [ARGS]``  List the shell special variables like ``$*``, ``$@``, ``$?`` and
                                    others,  describing their purpose and showing their values.